-**Note: This blog was updated – again – on November, 2021, to reflect new changes to the Sheriff Sale.**
+**Note: This blog was updated on August, 2022, to reflect new changes to the Sheriff Sale.**

 We’ve been attending the Marion County Sheriff Sale since 2005.

 And – wow – do we have stories to tell.

 Lot’s of them, which we may decide to do in future blogs.

 But, to start, I thought I would use this blog to discuss the basics of the Marion County Sheriff Sale.

 Sort of a “Marion County Sheriff Sale for Dummies” blog.

 Note: I’m obviously not a lawyer, not an expert on foreclosures, so I’ll provide a VERY basic overview of the process.

 The Marion County Sheriff Sale is simply a foreclosure auction.

 It’s not a tax sale.
 Marion County has those too, but it’s a completely different sale with its own rules.